Miroslav Stoch: Twente

-On 16 July 2009, Twente signed Stoch on loan from Chelsea.
-Stoch made his first Eredivisie appearance against Sparta Rotterdam.
+On 16 July 2009, Twente signed Stoch on a one-year loan from Chelsea.
+Stoch made his first Eredivisie appearance against Sparta Rotterdam in August 2009, assisting the second goal in a 2–0 win for his club.
 He scored both goals in the 2–0 win over Heerenveen on 20 September 2009.
 Stoch then scored an impressive opening goal from long-distance, in the 4–0 win against Groningen on 25 October 2009.
 Stoch continued his impressive scoring record for Twente by scoring and getting an assist in the 2–1 win over Roda on 31 October 2009.

 In De Grolsch Veste league game against NAC Breda, which Twente won 3–1, Stoch scored two goals to propel the team to victory, after Twente fell behind by a goal.
 On 2 May 2010, he made the winning goal against NAC Breda, Twente won the match 2–0 in an away game which made Twente the champion of the Eredivisie for the first time.
 Stoch ended the season with 10 league goals (12 in all competitions), having started almost every competitive match for Twente.